aidanbh/PhoenixNowDesktop/README.md

 This program is an unofficial cross-platform client for the open-source [PhoenixNow IP-based attendance system](https://github.com/ECGHelloWorld/PhoenixNow), used by the Early College at Guilford uppperclassmen to register attendance at Guilford for GCS attendance purposes.

+#### Instructions
+Clone the project, fill in the username and password in `src/phoenixnowdesktop/Constants.java.sample` and move it to `Constants.java` in that directory and build the project with NetBeans.

 #### Requirements
 The latest version of the Oracle Java SE 8 Java Runtime Environment must be installed.
 The system should support the Java AWT SystemTray interface for full functionality.
 Obviously, a connection (Internet or otherwise) to the PhoenixNow server is required.